Ford-Luxoft/os_sdl_evolution/proposals/nnnn-remote_atf_testing.md

 ### Open source implementation of Remote Adapter

-Open source implementation of Remote Adapter Server will support appropriate transports to test open source SDL :
+Open source implementation of Remote Adapter Server will support appropriate transports to test open source SDL:
- - TCP for mobile connections (additional transports for automated testing provided in separate proposal)
+ - TCP for mobile connections (additional transports for automated testing are provided in a separate proposal)
- - Web socket for HMI connection.
+ - Web socket for HMI connection

 Remote Client written in C++, it should be maintained in sdl_atf repository as part of ATF.

 Remote Adapter Server is a set of the components with listed transport agnostic interfaces.
-Remote Client should be reimplemened for OEM in case if OEM use another HMI/mobile communication transport, or have additional transports for communication with SDL.
+Remote Client should be reimplemented for OEM in case OEM uses different HMI/mobile communication transport, or has additional transports for communication with SDL.

 ## Potential downsides